^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lymphocytes - the main cellular element of the immune system - are formed in the bone marrow, actively function in the lymphoid tissue.
+Lymphocytes are the main cellular element of the immune system and are formed in the bone marrow and actively function in the lymphoid tissue.

-The main function of lymphocytes is to recognize the foreign antigen and participate in the immunological response of the body.
-In children up to 4-6 years in the total number of leukocytes, lymphocytes predominate, that is, they have absolute lymphocytosis, after 6 years there is a "cross" and neutrophils predominate in the total number of leukocytes.
+The main function of lymphocytes is to recognize foreign antigens and participate in the body's immunological response.
+In children up to 4-6 years of age, lymphocytes predominate in the total number of leukocytes, that is, they are characterized by absolute lymphocytosis; after 6 years, a "crossover" occurs and neutrophils predominate in the total number of leukocytes.

-Lymphocytes are actively involved in the pathogenesis of immunodeficient conditions, infectious, allergic, lymphoproliferative, oncological diseases, transplantation conflicts, and autoimmune processes.
-With these processes, the number of lymphocytes in the blood can change significantly.
-As a result of an adequate response to antigenic stimulation, the number of lymphocytes increases - lymphocytosis, with an inadequate response, the number of lymphocytes can decrease - lymphopenia.
+Lymphocytes actively participate in the pathogenesis of immunodeficiency states, infectious, allergic, lymphoproliferative, oncological diseases, transplant conflicts, and autoimmune processes.
+In the listed processes, the number of lymphocytes in the blood can change significantly.
+As a result of an adequate response to antigen stimulation, the number of lymphocytes increases - lymphocytosis, with an inadequate response, the number of lymphocytes can decrease - lymphopenia.

-Reference values (norms) of absolute and relative contents of lymphocytes in the blood
+Reference values (norms) of absolute and relative lymphocyte content in the blood

 Age